-Cactus Elementary teacher helping to improve school’s ag program
+Cactus Elementary teacher helping to improve school’s AG program

 “This year’s grant was a focus on what we’re growing in our garden area.
 We’ve got some raised gardens.
 We’ve got a greenhouse.
 We’ve got the mini aquaponics system but the mini aquaponics will be used to grow herbs and this is going to be distributed in a Snack Pak program locally,” said Garrett.

-Garrett says it helps students who come from foreign countries, communicate better.
+Garrett said it helps students who come from foreign countries, communicate better.

 It also provides students with an unconventional but effective way to learn and grow.